FantasticFiasco/action-update-license-year/README.md

 **Was it interesting to create?** - Well certainly, it activated the few brains cells I have.

 **Can I use it?** - Yes you can.
-It automatically supports the licenses listed below, but also support custom RegExp transformations where you specify your license format.
+It automatically supports the licenses listed below, but also support custom RegExp transformations where you specify your own license format.

 - Apache 2.0 (Apache-2.0)
 - BSD 2-clause "Simplified" (BSD-2-Clause)